-Girlnetic Creator Jonaliza D. Misa spent the day paddling with the Carantos in Malibu, California to learn about the inspiration behind the Pau Hana brand.
-Read about her adventure.
+Fitness Adventurer Jonaliza D. Misa spent the day paddling with the Carantos in Malibu, California to learn about the inspiration behind the Pau Hana brand.
+Little did she know that the answer had been staring at her in the face all along.

 Pau Hana Surf Supply: Good Times with Good Friends